 ICC Holdings, Inc. secured a loan with a commercial bank in March 2017 in the amount of \$3.5 million and used the proceeds to repay ICC for the money borrowed by the ESOP.
 The term of the loan is five years bearing interest at 3.65%.
 The Company pledged stock and \$1.0 million of marketable assets as collateral for the loan.
+The Company repaid \$3.5 million in April 2022, which fully extinguished the loan balance.

-The Company also has borrowing capacity up to approximately \$37 million in the aggregate from its membership with the Federal Home Loan Bank of Chicago (FHLBC).
+The Company has borrowing capacity of \$44.3 million with the Federal Home Loan Bank of Chicago (FHLBC), which is 25% of net admitted statutory assets of ICC as of the prior year-end.

-As part of the Company's response to COVID-19, the Company obtained, in March 2020, a \$6.0 million loan from the FHLBC as a precautionary measure to increase its cash position, to provide increased liquidity, and to compensate for potential reductions in premium receivable collections.
+As a part of the Company's response to COVID-19, the Company obtained in March 2020 a \$6.0 million from the FHLBC as a precautionary measure to increase its cash position, to provide increased liquidity, and to compensate for potential reductions in premium receivable collections.
 The term of the loan is five years bearing interest at 1.4%.
 The Company pledged \$6.8 million of fixed income securities as collateral for this loan.